 Responsive web design statistics

 When a team of designers build you a responsive website, you know it will adapt intuitively to whatever device accesses it, but where is the evidence that proves this is a factor in commercial success?

 The content marketing company, Brand Point, found that over 90% of consumers’ buying decisions are affected by visual elements.
 In other words, if people land on your site and like the look of the place, they are more likely to stay and buy.

-Screen resolutions are changing all the time as new devices reach the market, web developers Spyderweb found that in 2010 there were just 97 different screen resolution sizes, but by 2013 that figure had leapt to 232.
+Screen resolutions are changing as new devices reach the market.
+Web developers Spyderweb found that in 2010 there were just 97 different screen resolution sizes, but by 2013 that figure had leapt to 232.
 The only way of tackling this increase is to have a responsive website optimised for every customer, whatever device they favour.

 Although external factors like a lack of Wi-Fi or 4G can also affect wait times, the importance of speed for business sites cannot be underestimated.
 Wed designers can write code for your responsive site that makes it selectively load the elements needed or even bring in graphics at a later stage.

-Design matters because it can have an enormous impact on the number of new visitors to your pages.
-These are people who have reached you through typing in a specific search criteria and decided to click on the link to your site.
-Web designers, Domain7, have reported that in the case of their client Regent College, there was a leap of 99% in unique visitors after a revamp of their responsive web design.
+Design matters because it can significantly impact the number of new page visitors.
+These people have reached you through typing in specific search criteria and decided to click on the link to your site.
+Web designers, Domain7 has reported that in the case of their client Regent College, there was a leap of 99% in unique visitors after a revamp of their responsive web design.

-If your mobile pages leave an unpleasant taste in the mouth of your visitors, they are far less likely to view your entire organisation favourably, and they'll tell their friends.
-Industry experts at the Search Engine Journal discovered that 57% of people would never recommend a company that had poorly designed pages.
-Strengthening the case for a consistent web strategy that performs the way your customers want it to – wherever they happen to be.
+If your mobile pages leave an unpleasant taste in the mouth of your visitors, they are far less likely to view your entire organisation favourably, and they’ll tell their friends.
+Industry experts at the Search Engine Journal discovered that 57% of people would never recommend a company with poorly designed pages.
+They are strengthening the case for a consistent web strategy that performs how your customers want it to – wherever they happen.